Antalas: Life

 Antalas was born c.
 500, and was the son of a certain Guenfan, according to Corippus.
 He belonged to Frexes tribe of Byzacena (modern central Tunisia).
 Corippus reports that Antalas career began at the age of seventeen, stealing sheep.
-He soon followers around him and became a brigand, fighting against the Vandals.
+He soon gathered a cohort of followers around him and became a brigand, fighting against the Vandals.
 By 530, he had become leader of the Berbers in Byzacena, and in the same year led them to a decisive victory against the Vandals.

 Following the Vandalic War (533–534) and the capture of the Vandalic Kingdom by the Byzantine Empire, Antalas became an ally of the empire, receiving subsidies and supplies in exchange.
 In 543, however, a revolt broke out among the Berbers of Byzacena, which resulted in the execution of his brother Guarizila and the cessation of the subsidies by the Byzantine governor, Solomon.
 This treatment alienated Antalas, and when the Leuathae rebelled in Tripolitania in the next year, he and his followers joined them.
 The united tribes inflicted a heavy defeat on the Byzantines in the Battle of Cillium, where Solomon himself was killed.

 With the death of the capable Solomon, his nephew Sergius, whose arrogant treatment of the Leuathae had prompted their rebellion in the first place, was appointed governor in Africa.
 Stotzas, a renegade Byzantine soldier who had led an unsuccessful rebellion a few years earlier, now joined Antalas from his refuge in Mauretania.
 Antalas wrote to the Byzantine emperor, Justinian I, asking for Sergius' dismissal, but in vain.
 Justinian only dispatched the patrician Areobindus in early 545 to share command with Sergius, but both were militarily incompetent and spent their time bickering with each other.
 While Sergius remained inactive at Carthage, Antalas and Stotzas led their troops north and managed to trick Himerius, the commander of Hadrumetum, into leaving the town with his troops and rendezvous with another Byzantine commander, John.
 Himerius fell into the trap, and while his soldiers mutinied and joined Stotzas, he was forced to betray Hadrumetum to save his life.
 Finally, in late 545 Areobindus ordered the reluctant John to advance and meet the joint army of Antalas and Stotzas, which was encamped at Sicca Veneria.
 John's troops were considerably outnumbered by the rebel forces, and in the Battle of Thacia his army was routed and he himself was killed, but not before mortally wounding Stotzas in a duel.